marilius12/taxes/pages/common-mistakes.md

 > If I open a company in a tax haven country, I don't have to pay any corporate tax.

-In almost any country, your company is a tax resident if it has its **management and control** there.
-It usually doesn't matter where the business is registered, and those countries that consider the place of registration (ex: Bulgaria, Thailand, etc.) also apply **CFC** and/or **source income** rules.
-For example, if you a. manage your business, or b. are a tax resident of, or c. have source income in your home country, your company is also a tax resident in that country.
+It usually doesn't matter where the business is registered, because in most countries, a foreign company can be tax resident if it is managed locally (**management and control**), or if its major shareholders are residents there (**CFC**).
+A non-resident company can also be liable for tax on its **PE**, as well as local source income.

 > If my offshore company owns the IP, my other company can pay out its income as royalties tax-free.